otohime-site/web/README.md

 ### The Otohime front-end

 <strong>The main branch is under huge rewrite and may not function as expected.
-Please refer to the latest release tag for a working version.</strong>
+Please refer to the `legacy` branch or latest release tag for a working version.</strong>

 It is a TypeScript / React project.